vatpac-technology/sops/docs/controller-skills/military.md

 **Stereo Approaches** are the primary procedure for fighter & strike aircraft (e.g. F18, HAWK, PC21) recovering back to airbases after operations in SUA.
 Aircraft track from specified SUA [exit gates](#military-gates) where they join the procedure, tracking along charted TACAN arcs/radials which position them for an initial and pitch or instrument approach.

 !!! phraseology
     *WGTL45 is returning from M581 via Gate 6, and has already been identified.
 Runway 30 is in use.*
     **WGTL45**: "Willy Approach, WGTL45. `F150` visual, for stereo approach with information A."
     **WAL**: "MAPL45, Willy Approach, cleared stereo approach.
 At 11 TACAN WLM contact Tower, 118.3"
     **MAPL45**: "Cleared stereo approach, tower at 11 TACAN WLM, WGTL45"

-Clearing an aircraft for a stereo approach gives aircraft to descend along the approach to meet any altitude restrictions and align for the approach.
-Where clearance for an aircraft to dsecent is not available, they should be instead be instructed to **track** via the approach, and given an altitude restriction.
+Clearing an aircraft for a stereo approach gives aircraft permission to descend along the approach to meet any altitude restrictions and align for the approach.
+Where clearance for an aircraft to descend is not available, they should be instead be instructed to **track** via the approach, and given an altitude restriction.

 !!! phraseology
     *CLAS11 is returning to Tindal via Top Gate, and has already been identified.
 Runway 32 is in use.*
-    **CLAS11**: "Tindal Approach, CLAS11. `A090` visual, for stereo approach with information A" **TNA**: "CLAS11, Tindal Approach, track via stereo approach, not below `A060`"
+    **CLAS11**: "Tindal Approach, CLAS11. `A090` visual, for stereo approach with information A"
+    **TNA**: "CLAS11, Tindal Approach, track via stereo approach, not below `A060`"
     **MAPL45**: "Track via stereo approach, not below `A060`, CLAS11"